 The SteelSeries Apex 7 TKL has full RGB backlighting and it can be customized via SteelSeries' Engine software, where each key can be customized individually.
 The backlight is bright enough to see in a well-lit room and perfect for those with a dark room setting.

 This keyboard's cable is not removable and has two USB connectors.
 Both need to be connected in order to use the USB passthrough feature.
+If you want a TKL keyboard with a detachable cable you can replace in case it gets damaged, check out the Cooler Master MK730.

 This is a wired-only keyboard.